 Where Is Grand Teton National Park?

 Grand Teton National Park is located 15 minutes north of Jackson and 1 hour drive South of Yellowstone in the ragged wilderness of Northwest Wyoming, close to the border with Idaho.
 It is a difficult place to access if driving your own vehicle due to its remote location.

-The major benefit to visiting Grand Teton is having Jackson – otherwise known as Jackson Hole – right on your doorstep as the perfect place to set up base for the duration of your trip.
+The major benefit to visiting Grand Teton is having the town of Jackson right on your doorstep as the perfect place to set up base for the duration of your trip.